open-dynamic-robot-initiative/robot_interfaces/docs/installation.md

     git clone git@github.com:machines-in-motion/treep_machines_in_motion.git

-**Note:**  treep searches for a configuration directory from the current working directory upwards.
+@note  treep searches for a configuration directory from the current working directory upwards.
 So you can use treep in the directory in which you invoked the `git clone` command above or any subdirectory.